ocelhay/como/README.md

 remotes::install_github("ocelhay/como", upgrade = "never")
 ```

+Troubleshooting:

-If the internet connection is not steady, re-run the commands as often as required for the download to proceed.
+- If the internet connection is not steady, re-run the commands as often as required for the download to proceed.

 ### Update Instructions